-If you want to set up NAS for your Plex, we've got you covered
+Looking for a NAS to run Plex?
+These are the best enclosures.

 - Expensive

-With powerful hardware and the ability to handle several 4K Plex streams at once, the DS920+ is the ideal 4-bay media server.

-3. Asustor AS5202T: Best For Connectivity
+3. Asustor AS5202T: Best for connectivity

-Asustor's AS5202T is a great choice if you're looking for a robust Plex media server.
+Asustor's AS5202T is an excellent choice if you're looking for a robust Plex media server.
 This two-bay NAS enclosure has dual 2.5 Gigabit Ethernet ports, giving you much more headroom for data transfers.
 But the best part about the AS5202T is how it comes with an HDMI port, allowing you to plug the NAS directly into your TV.

 The NAS is powered by the Intel Celeron J4005 chipset and has 2GB of RAM out of the box, and you can add up to 32TB of storage across the two drive bays.
 The NAS lets you install Plex without any hassle, and you get the option to run Docker containers, back up data automatically on all connected devices, and so much more.
-Like the DS220+ and DS920+, you get the ability to stream Plex at 4K without any issues, and the hardware here is able to transcode 4K as well.
+Like the DS220+ and DS920+, you get the ability to stream Plex at 4K without any issues, and the hardware here can transcode 4K as well.

 Asustor has a set of tools that let you stream content directly to Twitch or YouTube, making the AS5202T a decent option for content creators as well.
-The hardware on offer here makes the AS5202T a versatile option for Plex, and you can get started with 8TB IronWolf NAS drive if you're picking up this particular model.
+The hardware on offer here makes the AS5202T a versatile option for Plex, and you can get started with an 8TB IronWolf NAS drive if you're picking up this particular model.

 Pros: